rankitbishnoi/happytohelp/README.md

 * The back-end is based on Nodejs, Express, mongoose.
 * The front-end is based on angularjs and bootstrap is used as css framework.
 * Mongodb is used for database in this app.
-* The authentication is done using the JWT, for which I have used jsonwebtoken npm to generate the JWT and express-jwt to verify.
+* The authentication is done using the JWT, for which I have used [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to generate the JWT and [express-jwt](https://www.npmjs.com/package/express-jwt) to verify.

 **To start the app:**